Authored by the expert who managed and guided the team behind the Ireland Property Pack

 What are the total closing costs in Ireland in 2026 as a percentage?

-The main fee categories making up this total in Ireland include stamp duty (usually 1% under €1 million), solicitor fees and outlays, Land Registry registration fees, property survey or valuation fees, and various administrative costs.
+The specific fee categories that make up that total percentage in Ireland include stamp duty (usually the biggest line item at 1% for properties under €1 million), solicitor and conveyancing fees, Land Registry registration fees, property searches, a surveyor's report, and mortgage-related valuation costs if you are borrowing.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Ireland.